 - Color and texture changes of the skin

 - Open wounds (skin ulcers)

 In venous reflux disease, the tiny valves that normally force blood back up towards the heart no longer function.
 This causes blood to pool up in the legs, and the veins of the legs become distended.
 Venous insufficiency can impact a person’s lifestyle.
 Especially when the person’s job requires extended standing.

 Venous reflux disease produces varicose veins, the abnormally swollen and discolored superficial leg veins.
-Varicose veins affect more than 25 million Americans.
+This vein disease affects more than 25 million Americans.
 They can range from small, thin purple lines under the skin (known as “spider veins”) to thick, bulging veins that can protrude beyond the skin surface.
 In any form, varicose veins serve as indicators of venous reflux.
 Venous reflux is a progressive disease that can cause significant circulatory problems.

 VEIN ABLATION TREATMENT